Centre for Communication + Information Literacy

-That’s Authority Content: White papers are written on a number of topics, the aim being to be the definitive source of findings and information on that particular topic.
-In the past white papers were more commonly associated with government, but today they are used extensively by private corporations, non-government organizations, and even individuals.
+Authority content: White papers are written on a number of topics, the aim being to be the definitive source of findings and information on that particular topic.
+In the past white papers were more commonly associated with government, but today they are used extensively by private corporations, non-government organisations, and even individuals.
 Persuasion and rhetoric are critical factors for copywriting a white paper.

-Once the findings and information have been fully validated, the white paper copywriter moves on to diction.
-The words selected for a white paper must serve two purposes: 1.)
-They must make a strong case for the topic using rhetoric and reasoning.
-2.)
-They must use the jargon associated with the topic in such a way that promotes complete understanding by experts in that topic without being overly gratuitous.
-There are three main categories of white papers, with several sub-categories for each:
+Once the findings and information have been fully validated, the focus shifts to diction.
+The words selected for a white paper must serve two purposes: (a) they must make a strong case for the topic using rhetoric and reasoning; (b) they must use the jargon associated with the topic in such a way that promotes complete understanding by experts in that topic without being overly gratuitous.
+There are three main categories of white papers: (i) commercial; (ii) technical; (iii) hybrid.

 White papers serve as documents of credibility and research is a prominent part of the process.
 A white paper copywriter knows just how to build a robust case for a certain topic’s methodology or benefit in its utilisation.

 Copywriting category(s) ‹ Technical ›